luisfernandezbr/agent.v3/_docs/architecture.md

 Normally sourcecode systems make it possible to export the list of users.
 We save those users in sourcecode.User directly from integration code.

 For example in github, we create a user for every user in github organization.
 In further processing, when we process pull requests, comments and similar data, we also send newly encountered users.
-This would include old organization members, commits in public repor by a thirdpary and bots, which are not a present in a list of users in organization.
+This would include old organization members, commits in public repos by a thirdpary and bots, which are not a present in a list of users in organization.

 ```
 u = &sourcecode.User{}